ftrossbach/kiqr/README.md

 ## Caveats and restrictions

-* No support for Session Window queries
+* No support for Session Window queries and count queries on key-value stores (no particular reason other than time)
 * not very well integrationally tested (yet? it is a hobby project)
 * not HA (when the streams app is rebalancing, there is not much you can do at this point)
-* you can probably break things by querying all data from a kv store
+* No streaming of large results - if you query too much data, things will probably get weird.
 * highly unstable API and implementation, things will change
 * you are responsible to know the names of the state stores and types of your keys and values in Kafka.
 There is no way to infer them at runtime.
 * Java 8+
 * Kafka Streams 0.10.2